lwansbrough/HolographicJS/README.md

 To provide a familiar environment for web developers who are interested in holographic development for Microsoft HoloLens and Windows Holographic.

+## Notes/Warnings

+- This library is completely devoid of memory management.
+I'm not a C++ developer so I've left memory management as an excercise for later
+- `libEGL.dll` and `libGLES.dll` were compiled using [Microsoft's fork of ANGLE with support for Windows Holographic](https://github.com/microsoft/angle/tree/ms-holographic-experimental)
+- At the moment, shaders for specific libraries have to be updated to support holographics

 ![Demonstration of HolographicJS](/demo.gif?raw=true)

 ## Approach